wa-img

 We do not provide ISO 14001 consultancy services.
 We do not assist you in developing your EMS, writing policies, training staff, or performing internal audits.
 That is your responsibility or that of your chosen ISO 14001 consultant.
 This clear separation protects the integrity of audits and avoids conflicts of interest.
 Many organizations in the UAE begin by searching trusted ISO 14001 consultants in the region to prepare their EMS before applying for certification.

-Certification Process: Step by Step
+Certification Process: Step by Step Guide

 • System Preparation & Implementation: You must build or improve your EMS aligned with the ISO 14001 Standard.
 You identify environmental aspects, assess impacts, set environmental objectives, design controls, monitor performance, maintain records, conduct internal audits, and hold management reviews.
 Many companies hire consultants to validate readiness, find gaps, and smooth the route to formal audit.